caffo/clipd/README.md

 * Clone the repo to a local directory
 * Customize dmenu presentation by modifying `DMENU_COMMAND`
-* Run clip into background in your `xinitrc`, like this:
+* Run clip into background in your `.xinitrc`, like this:
 ```
 ~/Source/clipd/clipd &
 ```